Wilhelmshaven–Oldenburg railway: Fares

 The trains can be used under an agreement between Deutsche Bahn and NordWestBahn with tickets available nationwide.
 Between Rastede and Oldenburg Central Station fares are set by the Verkehrsverbund Bremen/Niedersachsen (Transport Association of Bremen/Lower Saxony).
-Tickets for local trains can be bought from a machine on the train.
+Tickets for local transport can be purchased from machines at the train stations.
+The machines that used to be on the trains were initially switched off in 2018 and have since been expanded.
+The DB customer center in the Wilhelmshaven station area was taken over by NordWestBahn in 2016 and closed when the timetable changed in December 2021.